nbar1/gs/README.md

 One GrooveShark account provisioned with Grooveshark Anywhere is required to stream the songs to the player page.
 You can obtain a GrooveShark Anywhere account at [grooveshark.com](http://grooveshark.com).

-## TinySong API
+## GrooveShark API Required Methods

-A TinySong API key is required for querying the TinySong database.
-You can obtain a TinySong API key at [tinysong.com](http://tinysong.com).
+Beyond basic GrooveShark Public API v3 access, you should have access to the following methods:
+* startAutoplay
+* getSubscriberStreamKey